Yandex Cloud

 A tree can only be used in a Table chart.

-Example of creating a tree for a source DB that does not contain an array of data
+Example of creating a tree for a source DB containing no data array

 Example of creating a table in PostgreSQL